Everything PR News

 Frequently Asked Questions

-What is the ALS Association's rank in the Engineered Virality digital PR index?
+What is the ALS Association's rank in the Engineered Virality index?

 How is the Engineered Virality index scored?

-The index evaluates campaigns on four qualitative dimensions: simplicity, participation, shareability, and emotional trigger.
-No formal scoring methodology, time window, or publication panel is described.
-Rankings reflect the strength of each campaign on those dimensions.
+The Engineered Virality index evaluates digital PR campaigns on four qualitative dimensions: simplicity, participation, shareability, and emotional trigger.
+The index does not describe a formal scoring methodology, time window, or publication panel.

-Participants dumped ice water over themselves, shared videos, and nominated others to do the same, all to raise awareness for ALS.
-The nomination mechanic converted audiences into amplifiers, which the index identifies as the defining feature of the most powerful digital PR campaigns.
+In the Ice Bucket Challenge, participants dumped ice water over themselves, shared videos, and nominated others to do the same, all to raise awareness for ALS.
+The index says it moved beyond marketing into participation.

-How does the ALS Association compare to Burger King and Apple in the index?
+How does the ALS Association compare to Burger King in the Engineered Virality index?

 Written by